Nepal Travel Guide

 Monsoon (June to August)

 Monsoon season is marked by rain every day, lushness, and fewer tourists.
-While as difficult as it is for trekking in general in most places because the trails are muddy and infested with leeches, it also has some unique advantages: fantastic cloudscapes, glorious mountain vistas through rain squalls, emerald green crops of terracing, and fantastic deals on lodges and services.
+While as difficult as it is for trekking in general in most places because the trails are muddy and infested with leeches.
+It also has some unique advantages, like fantastic cloudscapes, glorious mountain vistas through rain squalls, emerald green crops of terracing, and fantastic deals on lodges and services.
 The Upper Mustang and Dolpo rain-shadow areas are quite dry, and hence they are excellent alternative treks at this moment.

 Top Nepal Activities and Things to Do

-Nepal treks are world-famous, and for good reasons.
-Everest Base Camp is a trek to Sherpa towns beneath the peak of the tallest mountain in the world.
-Annapurna Circuit is as great an example of diversity, from subtropical jungle to passes of high elevation.
+Its diverse landscape, from rich forests and terraced fields to high-altitude deserts and towering Himalayan peaks, sets a backdrop for an unforgettable journey.
+Along the way, trekkers get to enjoy encounters with warm hospitality and traditional mountain villages, ancient monasteries, and some breathtaking viewpoints showcasing the very spirit of the Himalayas.
+The Annapurna Circuit is a great example of diversity, from subtropical jungle to passes of high elevation.
 Poon Hill (3-5 days) is an appropriate shorter trekking alternative and scenery of outstanding beauty, and the recently developed Mardi Himal trek (4-7 days) offers Annapurna views with fewer tourists.
 Both trails are unique in character, terrain, and cultural exposure.

 One-horned rhinoceros, sloth bears, and, if luck is with you, Bengal tigers are in sight at Chitwan National Park.
 Jeep excursions, foot safaris, canoeing trips, and elephant-back rides are possible safaris.
 Bardiya National Park in northwestern Nepal is a more remote wildlife experience with fewer tourists and great tiger sightings.
 The two parks have contact with indigenous Tharu people, whose village treks and traditional dances are additional delights to wildlife pursuits.

-Pokhara is the adventure sport hub of Nepal.
-Sarangkot paragliding gives the stunning eagle flight over Himalayan scenery.
-White-water rafting from relaxing float trips on the Seti River to serious business on the Sun Koshi.
-Mountain biking for novices, intermediates and experts, from easy spins on Phewa Lake to hard-core downhill riding.
-To top it all off, canyoneer off waterfalls or bungee jump off one of the world’s best jumping platforms at The Last Resort.
+Pokhara is the adventure sports hub of Nepal.
+Sarangkot paragliding gives a stunning eagle flight over the Himalayan scenery.
+White river rafting, from relaxing float trips on the Seti River to serious business on the Sun Koshi.
+Mountain biking for novices, intermediates, and experts, from easy spins on Phewa Lake to hard-core downhill riding.
+To top it all off, canyoneer off waterfalls or bungee jump off one of the world's best jumping platforms at The Last Resort.

-Nepal also has authentic spiritual activities in their own right apart from travel destinations.
-Have a meditation retreat at Kapan Monastery near Kathmandu, where weekend classes are instructed leading up to month-long courses.
+Nepal also has authentic spiritual activities in its own right, apart from travel destinations.
+Have a meditation retreat at Kapan Monastery near Kathmandu, where weekend classes are held, leading up to month-long courses.
 Study yoga in Pokhara amidst Himalayan scenery.
 Visit Lumbini, birthplace of the Buddha, where Buddhist nations across the world offer monasteries that are a peaceful worldwide haven.
-To witness something special, hike lonely Himalayan monasteries like Neydo Tashi Choling in Helambu valley and witness monastic daily routines.
+To witness something special, hike to lonely Himalayan monasteries like Neydo Tashi Choling in Helambu valley and witness monastic daily routines.

 Top Destinations in Nepal